On the generalized Keffer form of the Dzyaloshinskii constant: its consequences for the spin, momentum and polarization evolution: Polarization of the multiferroic material

 The equations for electric polarization in the antiferromagnetic multiferroic materials are also discussed in Refs. \cite{Sparavigna PRB 94}, \cite{ZvezdinMukhin JETP L 09}, and \cite{Podkletnova JETP L 23}.

 In order to understand the physical mechanisms behind equations (\ref{MFMemf edm operator NONsimm}) and (\ref{MFMemf P def expanded noncoll}) we need to consider the spin-current model.
 Particularly, we follow its form derived from the quantum hydrodynamics \cite{AndreevTrukh JETP 24}, \cite{AndreevTrukh PS 24}, where it is found as result of balance of forces in multiferroic crystal.
 The polarization form as the result of balance of the dipole-dipole interaction and the spin-orbit interaction forces.
-One of mechanisms of the effective spin current is the magnons spin-current, which can be found in the spin evolution equation from the torque caused by symmetric Heisenberg exchange interaction.
+One of mechanisms of the effective spin current is the magnon spin-current, which can be found in the spin evolution equation from the torque caused by symmetric Heisenberg exchange interaction.
 It shows that constant $\alpha$ in equation (\ref{MFMemf edm operator NONsimm}) is proportional to the exchange integral in symmetric Heisenberg Hamiltonian \cite{AndreevTrukh JETP 24}, \cite{AndreevTrukh PS 24}.
+A similar analysis can be found in review paper \cite{Tokura RPP 14} (see p.
+7, Sec.
+2.3, between equations 14 and 19), but the conclusions made there is quite different.

 Additional physical mechanism of the polarization formation related to the quantum spin-current associated with the contribution of the quantum Bohm potential is considered in Ref. \cite{AndreevTrukh JETP 24}.
 It also work for the "noncollinear" spins and presents the generalization of equation (\ref{MFMemf P def expanded noncoll}).
 In the simplest case it gives renormalization of constant $g_{(2\alpha)}$, while it gives additional dependence on the perturbations of the particle number concentration at the presence of the phonons in the system dynamics.